carineho/react-meme-generator/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Netlify
-The app has been deployed to Netlify, and it can be accessed using this [link](https://663d9c0a5441030008fa6147--fantastic-pony-fc0dfe.netlify.app/)
+The app has been deployed to Netlify.

 ## Scripts